 If the tunnel type is that of MPLS or IP-only NVO tunnel, then TS's IP packet is sent over the tunnel without any Ethernet header.
 However, if the tunnel type is that of Ethernet NVO tunnel, then an Ethernet header needs to be added to the TS's IP packet.
-The source MAC address of this inner Ethernet header is set to the ingress PE's router MAC address and the destination MAC address of this inner Ethernet header is set to the egress PE's router MAC address.
-The MPLS VPN label or VNI fields are set accordingly and the packet is forwarded to the egress PE.
+The source MAC address of this inner Ethernet header is set to the ingress PE's router MAC address and the destination MAC address of this inner Ethernet header is set to the egress PE's router MAC address learnt via Router's MAC extended community attached to the route.
+MPLS VPN label is set to the received label2 in the route.
+In case of Ethernet NVO tunnel type, VNI may be set one of two ways: